david-asher/electron-firebase/docs/fbstorage.js.md

 <a name="exp_module_fbstorage--fileStore+about"></a>

 ### fileStore#about(filepath) ⇒ <code>Promise</code> ⏏
+Gets meta information about the file, including a secure download URL that can be used anywhere

 **Kind**: Exported function
 **Returns**: <code>Promise</code> - A Promise object representing the meta information about the file